City of Manchester Stadium: Other football events

+UEFA Euro 2028

 Other sports

 In October 2004, the stadium played host to a rugby league international match between Great Britain and Australia in the Tri-Nations series in front of nearly 40,000 spectators.

 The stadium also hosted the Magic Weekend for three consecutive seasons (2012–2014).
 After a record attendance in 2012 – both for a single day (32,953) and the aggregate for the whole weekend (63,716) – the Etihad Stadium became the venue of choice for this annual rugby league event, setting another attendance record (36,339/64,552) for it in May 2014.
 However, construction work involved with the expansion of the South Stand caused it to be relocated to St. James' Park, Newcastle, for summer 2015.

 On 24 May 2008, Stockport born and twice IBF and IBO light welterweight champion boxer Ricky Hatton defeated Juan Lazcano in a contest billed as "Hatton's Homecoming".
 The fight was held in front of 56,337 fans, setting a record attendance for a British boxing event post World War II.

 On 10 October 2015, the stadium hosted a 2015 Rugby World Cup Pool A match between hosts nation England and Uruguay.
 England won 60–3 with 50,778 in attendance.